alfaro96/scikit-lr/README.md

 ## Release history

-See the [release history](https://scikit-lr.readthedocs.io/en/latest/whats_new/index.html) for a history of notable changes to scikit-lr.
+See the [release history](https://scikit-lr.readthedocs.io/en/latest/whats_new/index.html) for a history of notable changes to `scikit-lr`.

 ## Development